Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 tab.
 The Approvals tab shows two columns: the Approvals column which lists all the Approvals along with their approvers, and the Comments column that shows the message thread between Technicians and approvers.
-Any Technician with the necessary rights can access the Approvals tab of a Request.
+Any Technician with the necessary :ref:`rights <Technician Roles>` can access the Approvals tab of a Request.

 .. _rmf-34: